-RTs are required to document according to the same professional standards, whether they're treating an in-patient or out-patient.
+RTs are required to document according to the same professional standards, whether they are treating an inpatient or out-patient.
 Whether you are taking an ABG in your hospital's ICU or in your hospital's outpatient PFT clinic, all of the standards for documentation must be met.

-Practising in the Community
+Practicing in the community